JThuge/Slot4ACir/README.md

 ```
 Finally, modify the `base_path` variable in the `data_utils.py` file to Path("YOUR_DATA_ROOT").

-## Training
+## Training & Evaluation
-specify a dataset and start to train your lightweight CIR models.
+Specify a dataset and start to train your lightweight CIR models.
 ```python
 CUDA_VISIBLE_DEVICES=0 \
 python blip2_fine_tune.py \